 MacX DVD Ripper Pro - Digitize Protected and Unsupported DVDs

-- Fully support almost all of the DVD restrictions including region codes, RCE, CSS, Disney-X project, Sony ARccOS, UOPs, etc. and upgrade monthly to catch up with the latest schemes.
+- Remove all of the DVD restrictions including region codes, RCE, CSS, Disney-X project, Sony ARccOS, UOPs, playlist obfuscation, bad setor, etc. and upgrade monthly to catch up with the latest schemes.

-- Provide wide support for DVD+/-RW, NTSC/PAL formats, damaged/unreadable discs, poorly burned DVDs, 99-title discs, discs from any studios, etc.
+- Wide support for DVD+/-RW, NTSC/PAL, damaged/unreadable discs, poorly burned DVDs, 99-title discs, oversized DVD.

-- Convert DVDs into MP4, MOV, MKV, HEVC, H.264, AVI, WMV, ISO, MEPG, etc. for permitted video on Mac DVD players, PCs, players, iPhone, iPad, Samsung, HDTV, consoles, etc.
+- Rip DVDs into MP4, MOV, MKV, HEVC, H.264, AVI, VOB or 1:1 copy DVD to ISO, MEPG2, etc. for permitted video on Mac DVD players, PC, iPhone, iPad, Samsung, HDTV, PS5, etc. Thus, play DVD on Mac no physical DVD drive needed.

 Step 1.
 Run MacX DVD Ripper Pro and insert the disc into Mac disk drive.
 Ingore Mac DVD player and click the Disc button on the interface to load the DVD info.
 The program will detect the correct title automatically.